-- Marrow edema of acromion process, at the site of origin of deltoid muscle has been described as a very specific sign of the disease.
+- marrow edema of the acromion process, at the site of origin of deltoid muscle, has been described as a very specific sign of the disease ref

 Radiographs of the lungs may demonstrate progressive fibrosis and bullous changes at the apices.
 These lesions may resemble tuberculosis infection and bullae may become infected.